Short Term health insurance

 Determining your eligibility for subsidies

-The 2024 ACA (Affordable Care Act) open enrollment period begins on November 1, 2023 and ends on January 15, 2024.
+The 2025 ACA (Affordable Care Act) open enrollment period begins again on November 1, 2024 and ends on January 15, 2025.
 Depending on your total household M.A.G.I. – Modified Adjusted Gross Income – you may qualify for an A.P.T.C. – Advance Premium Tax Credit which will reduce your cost for health insurance.
 Advance Premium Tax Credits (federal health insurance subsidies) have increased significantly since April 1, 2021 due to the passage of the American Rescue Plan.
 Those enhanced subsidies have been extended until 2026 due to the passage of the I.R.A. – Inflation Reduction Act.
 Depending on your income, you may find a more affordable plan even if you earn a substantial income.
 To see if you qualify for a federal subsidy click here.
 You will be able to shop all carriers, choose a plan, get your subsidy and finish the process much faster than working solely with Healthcare.gov.
 You can also purchase ACA-qualified health insurance policies without subsidies using the same link if you do not qualify for Advance Premium Tax Credits.

 Please note: If your income is lower than the Federal Poverty Level Information in your state, which is less than 138% of the FPL – Federal Poverty Level in states that expanded Medicaid and less than 100% of the FPL in states that did not.
 You will be offered Medicaid and as such will not be able to qualify for subsidized private health insurance.
 You can purchase private health insurance even if you qualify for Medicaid but you must do so without a subsidy.
 Click the chart below to determine the current Federal Poverty Level and percentages above it.